 Tina counsels contractors on compliance with federal acquisition and ethics regulations and with the evolving myriad of state and federal regulations pertaining to data security and cybersecurity.
 She has been involved with numerous internal investigations and compliance reviews, and with voluntary disclosures to agency Inspectors General.

-Julia represents clients in the resolution of large-scale commercial (often cross-border) disputes before state courts, with a focus on contractual claims, claims in specific regulatory environments, and technology-based disputes.
-She is proficient in commercial resolutions and has represented clients in all aspects of litigation, from pre-litigation strategy, trial, and settlement negotiations to the enforcement of judgments, as well as in summary proceedings.
+Julia represents clients in the resolution of large-scale commercial (often cross-border) disputes before state courts and in arbitration, with a focus on technology-based and corporate disputes.
+She is proficient in commercial resolutions and has represented clients in all aspects of litigation, from pre-litigation strategy, trial, and settlement negotiations to the enforcement of judgments.

 Julia has handled matters in a variety of industries, ranging from automotive, aviation, and consumer goods to telecommunications, heavy machinery, banking, and data privacy.
 She also regularly advises clients on commercial law and all aspects of distribution law – including dealer and agency agreements and compliance – as well as on product liability matters and crisis management.